Locate a grave MUSEUM OF THE FALLEN

 1857 CE 2003 CE

-It built the Golden Gate Bridge and armed two world wars, then rusted away as foreign steel undercut it.
+America's second-largest steelmaker: it built the Golden Gate Bridge and armed two world wars with 1,121 warships, then went bankrupt in 2001 as foreign steel undercut it.

 Born